joaopelisson/.NET6_IWantApp/README.md

 ℹ️ Where so far the following modules have been completed:
-- Section 12 - First steps of the project (in dev...)
+- Section 12 - First steps of the project ✔
+- Section 13 - Validations (in dev...)